awesome-patent-mining/TFH_Annotated_Dataset/README.md

 | measurement        | one entity acts as a way to measure the other entity        | This provides a relative **permeance** of at least **1000**  |
 | other              | not belongs to the above types                              | Then, **MR resistance estimate** during polishing step is calculated from **S value** and K value |

 There are 1010 patent abstracts in this corpus, which contain 3,981 sentences.
-We use a web-based annotation tool named *Brat*[1] for data labeling, and the annotated data is saved in '.ann' format, which contains 22,742 entity mentions and 17,421 semantic relation mentions.
+We use a web-based annotation tool named *Brat*[1] for data labeling, and the annotated data is saved in '.ann' format.
+TFH_Annotated_Dataset contains 22,742 entity mentions and 17,421 semantic relation mentions.
 The statistics of entity and semantic relation types are illustrated in Fig. 1 and Fig. 2, respectively.

 ![check ./image/entity_histogram.png in case image can't be shown](./image/entity_histogram.png)